section-engineering-education/engineering-education/content/articles/introduction-to-neumorphism-components-in-android-studio/index.md

 layout: engineering-education
 status: publish
 published: true
-url: /an-introduction-to-neumorphism-components-in-android-studio/
+url: /introduction-to-neumorphism-components-in-android-studio/
 title: Introduction to Neumorphism in Android Studio
 description: This article will introduce the reader to neumorphism in Android Studio.
 Neumorphism is a popular user design concept.
+Neumorphism allows you to implement floating UI objects.
+This concept is almost identical to material design.
-author: johnnie-mbugua
+author: edwin-wachira
-date: 2021-11-19T00:00:00-08:48
+date: 2021-11-20T00:00:00-08:48
 topics: [Languages]
 excerpt_separator: <!--more-->
 images:

-  - url: /engineering-education/an-introduction-to-neumorphism-components-in-android-studio/hero.jpg
+  - url: /engineering-education/introduction-to-neumorphism-components-in-android-studio/hero.jpg
     alt: Neumorphism in Android Studio Hero Image
 ---
 Neumorphism is a design concept used to make soft widgets based on object shadows.
 It uses highlights and shadows to create elements that appear to be floating above the surface.